 We have published these more comprehensive listings in order to:

 - promote the transparency of disciplinary proceedings;

-- to ensure when a disciplinary body finds a lawyer guilty of unsatisfactory professional conduct and orders that the lawyer be publicly reprimanded that the reprimand is in fact public, and sufficiently public to have the desired deterrent effect; and
+- ensure when a disciplinary body finds a lawyer guilty of unsatisfactory professional conduct and orders that the lawyer be publicly reprimanded that the reprimand is in fact public, and sufficiently public to have the desired deterrent effect; and

-- to educate lawyers and members of the public alike about forms of conduct that are unacceptable and that warrant a disciplinary response, albeit that the conduct falls short of professional misconduct.
+- educate lawyers and members of the public alike about forms of conduct that are unacceptable and that warrant a disciplinary response, albeit that the conduct falls short of professional misconduct.